yivo/searchspace/README.md

 I tried to test as mush as possible.
 The written tests are not perfect although.

 I used TravisCI for testing purposes and for deployment from master.

+To run tests execute `bundle exec rspec`.
+You may need a working Chrome installation.

 ### Problems
 There are some problems related to performance.